-The Nevada System of Care Overview
+1. The Nevada System of Care Overview

-The purpose of this 2 hour Nevada System of Care Overview training is to educate the trainee on what systems of care are and how the Nevada System of Care seeks to orchestrate the provision of comprehensive behavioral health services to every child, youth, and young adult in Nevada.
-The provision of these behavioral health services are within the framework of the Nevada System of Care Core Values, which state that all services should be:
+The purpose of this 2-hour training is to educate the trainee on what systems of care are and how the Nevada System of Care seeks to orchestrate the provision of comprehensive behavioral health services to every child, youth, and young adult in Nevada.
+The provision of these behavioral health services is within the framework of the Nevada System of Care Core Values, which state that all services should be:

 - o Community based.

-- Family driven and youth guided.
+- o Family driven and youth guided.

 - o Culturally and linguistically competent.

-Trainees, at the completion of this training, should be able to:
+At the completion of this training, trainees should be able to:

-- Define what systems of care are. - o Understand the organizational framework of systems of care. - Understand the values and principles of systems of care. - Understand the tenant of family driven and youth guided. - o Understand each core value and principle of the Nevada System of Care. - o Understand the structure of the Nevada System of Care. - o Understand how data and quality management are used in systems of care. - o Define cultural and linguistic competence and why this is an important component of the Nevada System of Care.
+- o Define what systems of care are. - Understand the organizational framework of systems of care. - o Understand the values and principles of systems of care. - o Understand the tenant of family driven and youth guided. - o Understand each core value and principle of the Nevada System of Care. - o Understand the structure of the Nevada System of Care. - o Understand how data and quality management are used in systems of care. - o Define cultural and linguistic competence and why this is an important component of the Nevada System of Care.